phaserjs/phaser/README.md

 * Keyboard.stop nulls the function references after removing the event listeners (thanks @bmceldowney, #691)
 * Tilemap.hasTile allows for multi-layer type parameter (thanks @Raeven0, #680)
 * Grunt update to dev dependencies (thanks @xtian, #695)
+* Emitter now emits Phaser.Particle objects instead of Phaser.Sprites, which can be extended as required.
+* Emitter has had various local properties removed that were already declared in Phaser.Group which it extends.

 New Features